smnorris/bcfishpass/data/README.md

 This list is by no means a definitive list of watersheds that may support salmon.
 The list was generated as an input for prioritizing watersheds for further salmon/steelhead fish passage assessments.
 As such, watersheds in the Columbia (upstream of the Chief Joseph dam) and Mackenzie Basins were defined as out of scope.

-## dfo_known_sockeye_lakes.csv

-`waterbody_poly_id` of FWA lakes known to potentially support Sockeye Source is `Conservation Units for Pacific Salmon under the Wild Salmon Policy, L. Blair Holtby1 and Kristine A. Ciruna2, 2007`
-Data were provided by PSF as 50k lakes shapefile then referenced to FWA by SN.